 For two decades Medical Error Action Group has monitored nursing homes and it’s a horror story right across the nation.
-The failure in care is due to ‘functioning’ on political promises.
+“Functioning” on political promises is not working.

 Politicians!
-It’s not working.
-Time to stop ignoring it and fix it!
+Time to stop ignoring the problem and fix it!
 It’s a disgrace.
 It’s shameful.

-You may have someone in your family in need of a nursing home, if so, God help them because Australia’s health system won’t.
+You may have someone in your family in need of a nursing home, if so, God help them because Australia’s aged care system won’t.

 The shocking abuse in our nursing homes | August 2014

 As a nurse is charged with two murders in a NSW nursing home, read The Australian Women’s Weekly’s investigation into what is going on behind closed doors.
 Are our loved ones really safe?

 Nurses conduct ‘giggle-fest’ at Coroner’s Court | February 2014

 BODINGTON Nursing Home at Wentworth Falls, in the Blue Mountains of New South Wales, became the subject of a Coroner’s Inquest after a resident died following an alleged overdose of morphine by a registered nurse.
 The resident, 84-year-old Mrs Sybil Zimmerman, died on 15 May 2011 after being transferred by ambulance in a comatose state to the Blue Mountains District Hospital in Katoomba.

 Current and past nurses in the employ of BODINGTON Aged Care Facility conducted themselves in a contemptible manner.
 Flippantly failing to comprehend that the inquest related to the circumstances of a person’s death, a person under their supposed “care”.